-Simply put, the good news is that we have already largely tackled the biggest issue: birth rates that drive population growth.
-Despite this, as best explained by Hans Rosling, the population will continue to grow until the ‘pyramid’ for the entire globe becomes a rectangle.
-As long the greed for perpetual growth does not intervene, then population will start a very gradual decline.
-Later than ideal, as yes with a population already too large, but with an end to growth in reach.
+Simply put, the good news is that we have already largely tackled the biggest issue: excess birth rates that drive population growth.
+Despite this news, as best explained by Hans Rosling, the population will continue to grow until the ‘pyramid’ for the entire globe becomes a rectangle.
+Then, provided multinational greed does not intervene, the population will start a very gradual decline.
+A decline later than ideal, and yes with a population already too large, but with an end to growth within reach.

 With an end to population growth in sight there is some chance that technology can help improve sustainability, to a point where we can support the population of humans on the planet.
 How well we deal with this issue will determine the number of humans at the time we achieve sustainability again, and the living standard of the typical human at that time.

 The solutions are simple and largely already well known: